baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 $$ y_{i} $$ = image coords in $$ y $$, $$ y_{c} $$ = camera coords in $$ y $$.

-Bearing in mind that the image co-ordinates are captures by the image sensors of the cameras, we need to transform the co-ordinates once more from standard co-ordinates to pixels.
+Bearing in mind that the image coordinates are captures by the image sensors of the cameras, we need to transform the coordinates once more from standard coordinates to pixels.
 When doing that we realize that the pixels themselves need not necessarily be square in nature but may also be rectangular.

 The principal is with respect to the top left corner of an image. <br><br>